 Key points about depression in children and teenagers

-- Depression (mate pāpouri) doesn't just affect adults – it also happens in childhood and teenage years.
+- Depression (mate pāpouri) doesn't just affect adults – it also happens for children and teenagers.

-One or two of the following signs of depression may be just part of growing up.
-However, if your child or teenager has had several of them over the past few months and it’s making they're making it hard for them to do everyday things (like study or socialise), depression is a possibility.
-However, it’s important to consider other causes too.
+It’s normal for young people to be anxious, sad or angry at times.
+However, if your child or teenager has had several of the following signs over the past few weeks or months and it’s making it hard for them to do everyday things (such as study or socialise), depression is a possibility.

 - being irritable and snapping at others